-There are many reasons why you or a family member head to the emergency room or spend time in a hospital – even if you are otherwise healthy people.
+There are many reasons why you or a family member head to the emergency room or spend time in a hospital – even if you're otherwise healthy people.

-If you had surgery, required extensive medical tests, or spent an extended period in the hospital, your bills could be in the tens of thousands of dollars.
+If you had surgery, required extensive medical tests, or spent an extended period in the hospital, your medical bills could be in the tens of thousands of dollars.
 Or more – maybe a lot more.

 What Happens if You Can't Pay Your Hospital Bills?

 It depends.
 What you should know is, you're not alone in your struggle to pay big medical bills!

-A 2017 Bankrate survey found 25% of Americans say “they or someone in their family has skipped necessary medical care because of the cost.”
+A Bankrate survey found 25% of Americans say “they or someone in their family has skipped necessary medical care because of the cost.”
 And double that number are worried about being able to afford health insurance.

 But skipping emergency or needed medical treatment isn't the answer.
 And it can be downright dangerous.

 First of all, don't panic – and unless you know you can pay the monthly payments, don't pull out your credit cards or tap into a home equity loan to pay your hospital bills either.

-1. Know it's a process.
+1. Know it's a process

 It is important to understand this could be a long and difficult process, depending on how complicated your bills are and what financial situation you are in.

 If you choose not to pay the bills or refuse to work with the hospital on a payment plan, the bills will likely be sent to debt collection.

 If you struggle with organization or don't understand the bills and what you are being asked to pay, don't be afraid to ask for help from a family member or friend.

 You want to make sure you have every bill – including those from any out-of-network providers who cared for you.
 And don't forget ambulance services if you had an emergency medical event.

-If you know you are missing a bill, call and ask about it.
+If you know you are missing a charge, call and ask about it.
 Don't just hope it won't show up.
 It will – maybe months later.

 If a family member was with you at the hospital, ask them to review the bills to see if they agree with the charges.

-If you disagree with any charges after thoroughly reviewing the bills, you may have to challenge hospital charges or dispute insurance company denials.
+When you disagree with any charges after thoroughly reviewing the bills, you may have to challenge hospital charges or dispute insurance company denials.

-Hospital billing departments have been known to make mistakes, and insurance companies have an appeal process you can follow if you disagree with how you've been treated.
+Hospital billing departments have been known to make mistakes.
+And insurance companies have an appeal process you can follow if you disagree with how you've been treated.

 It takes extra time and energy on your part, but it could mean significant savings in the end and a payment amount you can keep up with each month.

 You are not the first person who has struggled to pay a bill, and you won't be the last.

-5. Seek professional help.
+5. Seek professional help

 Consider doing what you can on your own first, and if you're not happy or still see no way to pay your bills, you can check into this option.

-6. Turn to friends/family/others.
+6. Turn to friends/family/others

 In the case of accidents or serious illnesses, crowdsourcing like GoFundMe has helped people pay hospital bills too.

-Negotiate bills and payment plans before using money from relatives, friends, or your community.
-That way they are helping you pay the lowest amount possible.
+Negotiate bills and payment plans before asking and using money from relatives, friends, or your community.
+That way, they're helping you pay the lowest amount possible.